Nikon D3400 vs Panasonic FZ300

 It is notable that the FZ300 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D3400 does not provide wifi capability.

 The FZ300 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the D3400 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D3400 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D3400 was succeeded by the Nikon D3500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D3400 and FZ300 can be found, respectively, in the Nikon D3400 Manual (free pdf) or the online Panasonic FZ300 Manual.

 So how do things add up?
 Which of the two cameras – the Nikon D3400 or the Panasonic FZ300 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.